Measuring the Consolidation of DNS and Web Hosting Providers: Findings

 \subsection{Which Organizations Host Web Content?}

 We next study which organizations host the index page and the external page resources for the Tranco 10K domains.
-Of these domains, we were able to load the index page for only 9,320; only 8,611 of these domains loaded external resources that were not filtered out by our block list (e.g., trackers).
-All of the percentages in this section are computed with respect to the appropriate number of responsive domains.
+Of these domains, we were able to load the index page for 9,999; only 9,982 of these domains loaded external resources that were not filtered out by our block list (e.g., trackers).

-\paragraph{Five organizations exclusively host the index page for a majority of domains.} Table \ref{tab:index_page} shows the percentage of index pages that are hosted exclusively by one organization and the percentage of index pages that each AS at least partially hosts.
-We find that Cloudflare, Amazon, Akamai, Fastly, and Google exclusively host over 62\% of index pages of the domains.
-In addition, both Cloudflare and Amazon host the index page for more than 43\% of domains.
+\paragraph{Five organizations exclusively host the index page for a majority of domains.} Figure~\ref{fig:index_stacked_org} shows the percentages of index pages that are hosted exclusively by one organization.
+We find that Cloudflare, Amazon, Akamai, Fastly, and Google exclusively host over 61\% of index pages of the domains.
+As with name server hosting, Google's representation peaks in the top 100 domains and Cloudflare in the top 10,000, indicating that each of the dominant organizations may offer service packages that are attractive to or even catered towards domains of similar popularity.
 With the exception of Fastly, the most popular index page hosts are the same as the most popular name server hosts, as presented in Section~\ref{sec:dns}.
-Figure~\ref{fig:index_stacked} further details the distribution of index page hosting.
-As with name server hosting, Google's representation peaks in the top 100 domains; Akamai in the top 1,000; and Cloudflare in the top 10,000, indicating that each of the dominant organizations may offer service packages that are attractive to or even catered towards domains of similar popularity.
+In Figure~\ref{fig:index_stacked} we look at individual ASes and found that the top five ASes come from Cloudflare, Amazon, Akamai, Fastly.
+We see a decreased number of domain in comparison to Figure~\ref{fig:index_stacked_org}, which is caused by domains using different ASes under the same organization.

-\paragraph{Five organizations host the majority of external page resources.} A website may load external page resources from many organizations, yet in many cases there is a single dominant organization that hosts the majority of external resources for a given webpage.
+\paragraph{The same five organizations host the majority of external page resources.} A website may load external page resources from many organizations, yet in many cases there is a single dominant organization that hosts the majority of external resources for a given webpage.
 We identify the websites that fetch a majority of resources from a single organization.
 To do so, we count both the total number of resources and the number of resources loaded from each organization.
 Table \ref{exp_perc} shows the five most popular sources of externally loaded content on each website's homepage using several thresholds.
-For example, $18.5\%$ of domains loaded more than $50\%$ of external page resources from Cloudflare.
+For example, $14.3\%$ of domains loaded more than $50\%$ of external page resources from Cloudflare.